AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL

 Section 2.
 Eligibility.

-All persons who are employees and members of the Board of Trustees of, or are parents or legal guardians of children (hereafter, “parents”) currently enrolled as students in, the Environmental Charter School at Frick Park (hereafter given as “the School” or “ECS”) are members of the PCO.
+All persons who are employees and members of the Board of Trustees of, or are parents or legal guardians of children (hereafter, “parents”) currently enrolled as students in, the Environmental Charter School (hereafter given as “the School” or “ECS”) are members of the PCO.
 No corporations, incorporate persons or other organizational entities, who are not employees, members of the Board of Trustees, or parents of children currently enrolled in the School may be members of the PCO.
 No further requirements for membership will be made or imposed.

 Section 3.
 Mission.